 The official website for State of Alaska: alaska.gov/

 If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Lazy Mountain.
-Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Lazy Mountain
+Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Lazy Mountain

 Our distance measurements begin at a specific point in Lazy Mountain.
 The point that we are using is located at these GPS coordinates - Latitude: 61.6261, Longitude: -148.9456 [Map].
 In this case, the coordinates for Lazy Mountain have been provided by the Geographic Names Information System (GNIS).

 For additional information, please visit our Glossary for Lazy Mountain.